 Outpatient Assessment and Treatment

-Assessment and short term therapy services for adults (16+) with severe and persistent mental illness are provided by Psychiatrists, a Mental Health Clinical Nurse Specialist, Social Workers, an Occupational Therapist, and Psychologists.
+Assessment and short term therapy services for adults (16+) with severe and persistent mental illness are provided by Psychiatrists, a Mental Health Clinical Nurse Specialist, Social Workers, and an Occupational Therapist.
 Referral from a Family Physician is required.
 Access MHA referral form.

 The QCH Mental Health Inpatient Unit is a Schedule 1 facility under the Mental Health Act with 24 beds for acute treatment of adult persons with mental disorders.
-Care is provided by an interdisciplinary team consisting of Psychiatrists, Nurses, Social Workers, Psychologists, Occupational Therapist, Recreation Therapist, and a General Practitioner.
+Care is provided by an interdisciplinary team consisting of Psychiatrists, Nurses, Social Workers, Occupational Therapist, Recreation Therapist, and a General Practitioner.

 Day Treatment Program

-Participants must be between the ages of 21 and 65, and attend 4 days per week for 7 weeks.
-Referrals will only be accepted by a psychiatrist and individuals must be followed by a psychiatrist for the duration of their participation in Day Treatment.
+Participants must be between the ages of 18 and 65 years old, and attend four days per week (Monday to Thursday) for two hours per day for eight weeks.
+Referrals will only be accepted by a QCH psychiatrist and individuals must be followed by a QCH psychiatrist for the duration of their participation in the One Step program.

 Psychiatrists provide 24/7 service to QCH’s Emergency Department and participate in the rotation for urgent consultation for the region for the CritiCall program.